NeverForged/Regency/README.md

 - Determine how many gold bars to spend on an action
 - Determine how much regency to spend on a thing.

+### mapping.py
+This shows maps of the world based on the parameters entered by the user.